lakshy-sharma/vajra/README.md

 An endpoint detection and response system which is engineered to be soft on your systems and your security teams.

-A huge shoutout to [Kraken](https://github.com/botherder/kraken) which is my original inspiration to start this project.
+A huge shoutout to [Kraken](https://github.com/botherder/kraken) which is my inspiration to start this project.

+Made with :heart: in India

 ## Goals